Skip to content

 The Operator provides entry points for accessing the database by client applications in several scenarios.
 In either way the cluster is exposed with regular Kubernetes Service objects , configured by the Operator.

-Using single entry point in a sharded cluster
+Using a single entry point in a sharded cluster

-If Percona Server for MongoDB Sharding mode is turned on (default behavior), then database cluster runs special mongos Pods - query routers, which acts as an entry point for client applications,
+If Percona Server for MongoDB sharding mode is turned on (the default behavior), then the database cluster runs special mongos Pods - query routers, which act as entry points for client applications:

 image

-If this feature is enabled, the URI looks like follows (taking into account the need in a proper password obtained from the Secret, and a proper namespace name instead of the <namespace name> placeholder):
+The URI looks like this (taking into account the need for a proper password obtained from the Secret, and a proper namespace name instead of the <namespace name> placeholder):

 Accessing replica set Pods

-If Percona Server for MongoDB Sharding mode is turned off, the application needs access to all MongoDB Pods of the replica set:
+If Percona Server for MongoDB sharding mode mode is turned off, the application needs to connect to all the MongoDB Pods of the replica set:

 image

 When Kubernetes creates Pods, each Pod has an IP address in the internal virtual network of the cluster.
-Creating and destroying Pods is a dynamic process, therefore binding communication between Pods to specific IP addresses would cause problems as things change over time as a result of the cluster scaling, maintenance, etc. Due to this changing environment, you should connect to Percona Server for MongoDB via Kubernetes internal DNS names in URI (e.g. using mongodb+srv://userAdmin:userAdmin123456@<cluster-name>-rs0.<namespace>.svc.cluster.local/admin?replicaSet=rs0&ssl=false to access one of the Replica Set Pods).
+Creating and destroying Pods is a dynamic process, therefore binding communication between Pods to specific IP addresses would cause problems as things change over time as a result of the cluster scaling, maintenance, etc. Due to this changing environment, you should connect to Percona Server for MongoDB by using Kubernetes internal DNS names in the URI.

-In this case, the URI looks like follows (taking into account the need in a proper password obtained from the Secret, and a proper namespace name instead of the <namespace name> placeholder):
+In this case, the URI looks like this (taking into account the need for a proper password obtained from the Secret, and a proper namespace name instead of the <namespace name> placeholder):

 Service per Pod